 - Memory usage

 The list can go on and on with different, increasingly specific metrics, but these cover the main technical iOS performance monitoring metrics.
 The cost of poor performance cannot be understated.
 Here’s an example of some stats that highlight how critical app performance monitoring is (for more details, check out this post: How Much Your Mobile App Performance Costs Your Business):

 - 36% of users will stop using an app due solely to heavy battery usage.

 - A whopping 53% of users uninstall or remove apps if they crash or do not respond

-- 94% of users uninstall mobile apps after 30 days from download.
+- 94% of users uninstall mobile apps after 30 days of download.
 App crashes cause 71% of those uninstalls.